philip-harvey/rclone/docs/content/bisync.md

 On such a critical error the `{...}.path1.lst` and `{...}.path2.lst` listing files are renamed to extension `.lst-err`, which blocks any future bisync runs (since the normal `.lst` files are not found).
+Bisync keeps them under `bisync` subdirectory of the rclone cache direcory, typically at `${HOME}/.cache/rclone/bisync/` on Linux.

 Some errors are considered temporary and re-running the bisync is not blocked.
 The _critical return_ blocks further bisync runs.

 ### Lock file

-When bisync is running, a lock file is created (typically at `~/.cache/rclone/bisync/PATH1..PATH2.lck` on Linux).
+When bisync is running, a lock file is created in the bisync working directory, typically at `~/.cache/rclone/bisync/PATH1..PATH2.lck` on Linux.
 If bisync should crash or hang, the lock file will remain in place and block any further runs of bisync _for the same paths_.
 Delete the lock file as part of debugging the situation.